RECENT POSTS

 Serial Killers and Addictive Behaviour

-Some criminologists have highlighted specific behaviors seen by serial killers which can be related to the actions of substance addicts.
+Some criminologists have highlighted specific behaviors seen by serial killers that can be related to the actions of substance addicts.
 Helen Morrison and Harold Goldberg for example in their book ‘My Life Among The Serial Killers‘ published in 2005, review many well-known cases such as Peter Sutcliffe, Fredrick West, and John Wayne Gacy, exploring their personalities and behavior through a series of prison interviews.

-The authors note that contrary to popular belief, mental illness and an abusive childhood are not necessarily present in all cases of serial murder or should they be considered as criteria for why an individual may go on to kill.
-They conclude by presenting a theory where due to such environmental factors not being a definitive cause for criminal behavior and murder, genetic predisposition must be the primary factor and indeed this behavior is an addiction.
+The authors note that contrary to popular belief, mental illness and an abusive childhood are not necessarily present in all cases of serial murder nor should they be considered as criteria for why an individual may go on to kill.
+They conclude by presenting a theory that due to such environmental factors not being a definitive cause for criminal behavior and murder, genetic predisposition must be the primary factor and indeed this behavior is an addiction.
 They also theorize that serial murderers have never fully progressed psychologically from infancy, they do not have the same values of right and wrong and have developed a need to kill as a result.
 This has proved to be a controversial theory, mainly attracting criticism for unsubstantiated claims not based on evidence; however, it is still an interesting one.

 Dr. Mark Griffiths, Professor of Behavioural Addiction at Nottingham Trent University states on his blog that he believes an addictive element to serial murder is possible within an addictive cycle, but it is by no means clear-cut.
-He highlights two books on infamous serial murderers, ‘Killing for Company: The Story of a Man Addicted to Murder‘ about Dennis Nilsen written by Brian Masters and ‘Addicted to Murder: The True Story of Dr. Harold Shipman’, written by Mikaela Sitford.
-Both of which refer to these serial killers as being in the grips of addiction, driving their repeated murders.
+He highlights two books on infamous serial murderers, ‘Killing for Company: The Story of a Man Addicted to Murder‘ about Dennis Nilsen written by Brian Masters, and ‘Addicted to Murder: The True Story of Dr. Harold Shipman’, written by Mikaela Sitford.
+Both of these refer to these serial killers as being in the grips of addiction, driving their repeated murders.

 “The urges and compulsions that drive these choices can be surprisingly similar.”
 Clinical Forensic Psychologist Joni E. Johnston writes in her article “Hooked on Homicide” about people addicted to drugs or alcohol and serial killers.

-Johnston further highlights what we can learn from ‘urge-driven disorders,’ disorders which are pushed forward by uncontrollable urges to carry out the behavior such as shoplifting and fire-setting.
+Johnston further highlights what we can learn from ‘urge-driven disorders,’ disorders which are pushed forward by uncontrollable urges to carry out behavior such as shoplifting and fire-setting.
 These behaviors tap into the pleasure-reward systems we have in our brains and release extra dopamine giving the feeling of pleasure.
 This shot of dopamine as a result of carrying out the behavior in question is what locks an individual into an addiction cycle.
 When these behaviors are criminal, an individual can end up “having the same difficulty resisting a crime as a substance abuser does resisting his or her cravings.” she says.

 Addictive Thinking and Crime

 Potentially, repeated criminal offenses may be due to an individual finding the feelings and emotions gained from this behavior addictive and therefore repeatedly returning to this pattern.
 Abusers of substances often appear to show little interest in the consequences of their abuse, too tightly held by the hold of the substance to see clearly what damage their behavior is doing.
-For some, even though they are aware continued use of the substance is extremely detrimental to them, they continue using it regardless.
+For some, even though they are aware that continued use of the substance is extremely detrimental to them, they continue using it regardless.

-In the same vein, it could be said, some criminals show a similar disregard for the effects of their criminal behavior and the consequences for themselves should they be caught.
-Many enjoy the chase, the thrill of committing an act they know they are not supposed to and getting away with it.
+In the same vein, it could be said, that some criminals show a similar disregard for the effects of their criminal behavior and the consequences for themselves should they be caught.
+Many enjoy the chase, the thrill of committing an act they know they are not supposed to, and getting away with it.
 The case of Dr. Harold Shipman, who murdered up to 250 of his patients between 1975 and 1998 is one example and has been reviewed by some researchers who have referred to his ‘addiction to killing‘.

 Dr. Esmail wrote in her article “Physician as Serial Killer – The Shipman Case,” “He may have become addicted to killing, experiencing a “buzz” of pleasure from the association with death and the power and control that it gave him.”
 Owen Dyer wrote in the British Medical Journal in 2002 on the Shipman Inquiry.
-He quoted the High Court Judge, Dame Janet Smith who led the inquiry into Dr. Shipmans case who said: “I think it likely that whatever it was that caused Shipman to become addicted to pethidine also led to other forms of addictive behaviour…..it is possible that he was addicted to killing.”
+He quoted the High Court Judge, Dame Janet Smith who led the inquiry into Dr. Shipman’s case who said: “I think it likely that whatever it was that caused Shipman to become addicted to pethidine also led to other forms of addictive behavior…..it is possible that he was addicted to killing.”

 An article by CNN in 2012 claims Israel Keyes, who confessed to the murder of eight people, with at least three other suspected, is a “murder addict”.
 According to the Alaska police who arrested him, this individual did not commit multiple murders because he was mentally ill or unstable or because he had a disturbed childhood which has led to abhorrent behavior.
 He murdered because he enjoyed it plain and simple.
 “He was addicted to the feeling he got when he was doing this, addicted to the feel of the hunt and of killing,” said Alaska police Detective Monique Doll.